AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect-publisher-advertiser/discover-publishers.md

 ## My connections

-Use the My connections view to understand where any action is required on your side and to get a glimpse of all the publishers that you are connected with.
+Use the **[!UICONTROL My connections]** view to understand where any action is required on your side and to get a glimpse of all the publishers that you are connected with.

+TODO add more information about all the states in the connection activity